MoroAlberto/symfony_pokemon_team/README.md

 I sourced the Pokémon data from the following sources:

 - The general Pokémon data came from [The Open Pokemon API](https://pokeapi.co/).
-- The general Pokémon images came from [Veekun](https://veekun.com/dex/media/).

-The data from this site comes from the Open PokeAPI, and images come from Veekun.
+The data and images from this site comes from the Open PokeAPI.
 I claim no commercial/intellectual rights to these data sets, just merely using them to create something neat and learn about some cool tools.